zulip/zulip/docs/subsystems/pointer.md

 matching user expectations well for whether the product should treat them as having read a set of messages (or not).

+One key detail to highlight is that we only mark messages as read through these processes in views that contain all messages in a thread; search views will never mark messages as read.

 ## Testing and development

 In a Zulip development environment, you can use `manage.py